eformat/acm-gitops-ocp/README.md

 ## Define a libvirt vm for sno bm worker node

-Same virt-install code as above but with these env.vars:
+Worker node we add to `sushi` SNO cluster.
+Use the same virt-install code as above but with these env.vars:

 ```bash
 VM_NAME=sushi-worker